-Swayambhu stupa (Devanagari: स्वयम्भू) is located to the northwest of the Kathmandu at the top of the green hill.
-Meaning of Swayambhu in Nepal Bhasa is ‘self-sprung’ or ‘self-manifested’.
-It is one of the most holiest Buddhist shrine which is the part of a UNESCO World Heritage since 1979.
+Swayambhu stupa (Devanagari: स्वयम्भू) is located to the northwest of Kathmandu at the top of the green hill.
+The meaning of Swayambhu in Nepal Bhasa is ‘self-sprung’ or ‘self-manifested’.
+It is one of the holiest Buddhist shrines and is part of a UNESCO World Heritage since 1979.
 It is at least 1500 years old.
-It is also known as Swayambu, Swoyambhu and sometimes pronounce as shyamnu or the monkey temple.
+It is also known as Swayambu, Swoyambhu and sometimes pronounce as shyambu or the monkey temple.
 Hindu and Buddhist devotees go around the Stupa for spiritual awakening, inner peace and blessing.
-To get top of the pilgrimage, climb the 365 stairs from front side which is the most recommended route that pilgrims take to enter Swayambhu on foot.
+To get on top of the pilgrimage, climb the 365 stairs from the front side which is the most recommended route that pilgrims take to enter Swayambhu on foot.
 You can take a taxi to the top backside of the stupa.
-From backside you’ll get at the top only after few stairs.
-The boundary that separates Hindu and Buddhist is very blurred here as you’ll see a blend of Hindu and Buddhist which you may not see on other places of the world.
+From the backside, you’ll get to the top only after a few stairs.
+The boundary that separates Hindu and Buddhist is very blurred here as you’ll see a blend of Hindu and Buddhist which you may not see in other places of the world.

 Mythology of Swayambhu

-According to Swayambhu Purana (Buddhist scripture about the origin of Kathmandu valley and also provides information about the first and the second Buddhas in Buddhism), during the Golden age the entire valley was submerged under water.
+According to Swayambhu Purana (Buddhist scripture about the origin of Kathmandu valley and also provides information about the first and the second Buddhas in Buddhism), during the Golden age, the entire valley was submerged under water.
 Vipaswi Buddha heard about the lake and he arrived with his disciples at the lake which was also known as Taodhanahrada.
-They noticed that here are many plants but not a single lotus, so Buddha planted lotus seed.
+They noticed that there are many plants but not a single lotus, so Buddha planted a lotus seed.
 Miraculous Lotus blossomed from the lake after eighty thousand years and the Swayambhu manifested himself in the form of an eternal self-existent flame, the Jyotipura over which a stupa was later built.
-Swayambhu mean “Self-Created.”
+Swayambhu means “Self-Created.”

 Symbolism of Swayambhu

-The whitewashed dome at the base represents the earth and around the base of the stupa, on each of the four sides of stupa you’ll find the statues of the Panch Buddhas (five Buddhas or Five Tathagatas) which has it’s own meaning.
-It represent the 5 cosmic elements (ether, water, earth, fire and air) which was introduced by Vajrayana as embodiments of the five cosmic elements.
-Each buddha strikes an identifying mudra(pose).
+The whitewashed dome at the base represents the earth and around the base of the stupa, on each of the four sides of the stupa, you’ll find the statues of the Panch Buddhas (five Buddhas or Five Tathagatas) which have it’s own meaning.
+It represents the 5 cosmic elements (ether, water, earth, fire and air) which were introduced by Vajrayana as embodiments of the five cosmic elements.
+Each Buddha strikes an identifying mudra(pose).
 In Nepal and Tibet Pancha Buddhas are the central features of Vajrayana Buddhism.

 The Five Buddhas are: